 Written by an Arizona Adventure Wedding photographer based in Sedona, Arizona

-How to Elope in Arizona
+How to Legally Getting Married in Arizona if Eloping

 You must obtain a marriage license from the local justice court office.
 In order to do this you and your partner must appear at the office, be over the age of 18, provide a legal ID and social security number and pay the fee.
 There is no waiting period or blood test required.
 Your marriage license will be valid for 12 months.
 You do not have to be living in Arizona to get married in Arizona.

 You must be married by a legal officiant (you can hire one or you can have a close friend or family member become ordained and do this for you) and you must have two witnesses over the age of 18 to sign your documents.
 Yes, I can count as witness, but also my husband and I are both ordained and can officiate for you, this is included in our services.
 After your ceremony your officiant is responsible for mailing in your paperwork.
 A few weeks later you will receive your final documents from the clerk office, if not you must call and request it to be mailed to your home.